adrienne-marshall/CSMP/README.md

 (representing unidirectional change in climate) or two (to evaluate, e.g., potential changes due to wetting or drying).

-In this example, we modify the new values in air temperature and precipitation.
+In this example, we modify the new values of air temperature and precipitation.
 Keep in mind the model will be most reliable if predictions are within the range of observed variability.